Why Homework Should Be Banned with Successful Cases

 Final Thoughts

 The debate around homework has shed light on several reasons why it might be time to rethink its role in education.
-Here's a quick recap of why homework might not be necessary:
+Here's a quick recap of reasons why homework should be banned:

 - Elevated stress levels for students